kiyagak/Splunk-Portfolio/EC2-Forwarder-Realtime-Data.md

 - 4GB of memory
 - 30 GiB of storage data

 ## Install a Universal Forwarder on This Server

+## Create the Forwarder AWS EC2 Ubuntu Instance

 Launch a new instance in AWS by clicking **Launch Instances**: